alxshelepenok/lumen/content/posts/fleek-s-gitcoin-gr9-hackathon-winners.md

 <iframe width="450" height="215" src="https://www.youtube.com/embed/08w-y__hEec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Steve surprised us with an extremely seamless implementation of an NFT minting bot on Telegram. [**MintBot** ](https://github.com/stevegachau/MintBot)interacts with Polygon to mint images directly fom Telegram messages, covering the gas costs, and with support for ENS domains and .crypto Unstoppable domains.
+Steve surprised us with an extremely seamless implementation of an NFT minting bot on Telegram. [**MintBot** ](https://github.com/stevegachau/MintBot)interacts with Polygon to mint images directly from Telegram messages, covering the gas costs, and with support for ENS domains and .crypto Unstoppable domains.

 As quick as attaching an image to a message and sending a caption with the required metadata, being address your ENS/wallet address.